sweepai/sweep/docs/installation.md

 * **Additional context**: Provide any additional context that might be helpful.

 For more detailed guidance, visit our [Sweep Recipes](https://docs.sweep.dev/recipes).

-## Step 3: Create an Issue 🐞

-Create a new issue in your repository.
-The issue title should start with "Sweep: ".

-Example: "Sweep: In sweepai/app/ui.py, use an os-agnostic temp directory".

-## Step 4: How Sweep Picks Up Issues 🕵️‍♂️

-Sweep only considers issues with the "Sweep:" title on creation and not on update.
-If you want Sweep to pick up an issue after it has been created, you can add the "Sweep" label to the issue.

-## Step 5: Comment on Sweep's Pull Request 💬

-If you notice any issues with the pull request, comment on the pull request with "Sweep: " and your comment.
-For example, "Sweep: use a different package instead".
-You can also comment in the issue and code.
-For more details on this see [Commenting](https://docs.sweep/commenting).

 ---